Infineon/XMC-for-Arduino/arm/libraries/BGT24LTR11-Pulsed-Doppler-Radar/README.md

 # The Pulsed Doppler Radar library for XMC4700

-The Pulsed Doppler Radar library initializes the [XMC4700 Radar Baseboard](https://github.com/Infineon/XMC-for-Arduino/wiki/Radar-Baseboard-XMC4700) firmware to run a pulsed doppler algorithm with the BGT24LTR11 Shield.
+The Pulsed Doppler Radar library initializes the [DEMO Radar BB XMC4700](https://github.com/Infineon/XMC-for-Arduino/wiki/DEMO-Radar-BB-XMC4700) firmware to run a pulsed doppler algorithm with the BGT24LTR11 Shield.
 This then enables the user to develop compelling applications such as motion detection, presence sensing, speed and direction detection.
 For a deeper understanding of the firmware and algorithm, please refer to:
 [S2GLP Software User Manual](https://www.infineon.com/dgdl/Infineon-S2GL_Application_Note_AN597-ApplicationNotes-v01_00-EN.pdf?fileId=5546d4626b2d8e69016b89403b9342aa)